Halloween and Psoriasis

 Last, but not least, there’s the “treat” part.
 Tiny chocolate bars, Smarties, chips, Twizzlers… HEAVEN!
 Except the next day, when your skin has a total freak out.
 Most of us know that junk food can be a trigger for psoriasis flares, (and that we psoriasis sufferers may actually be at increased risk for periodontal disease to boot!), but Halloween is a particularly difficult time of the year to avoid sugar-laden food.
 In my mind, you have three options:

-Option 1) allow yourself a few treats on Halloween night, but stick mostly to healthy foods (Hey, everyone has that one neighbor that only ever gives out apples.
+- Allow yourself a few treats on Halloween night, but stick mostly to healthy foods (Hey, everyone has that one neighbor that only ever gives out apples.
 Find them, you know they have extras).

-Option 2) portion out your candy and make it last, allow yourself to indulge only every once in a while and stretch your haul all the way through to next year!
+- portion out your candy and make it last, allow yourself to indulge only every once in a while and stretch your haul all the way through to next year!

-Lastly, Option 3) give Option 1) and Option 2) a moment’s consideration, but instead end up bingeing on all your candy at once and then spend the next two weeks hitting that kale juice hard.
+- Instead end up bingeing on all your candy at once and then spend the next two weeks hitting that kale juice hard.
 I’ll let you draw your own conclusions as to which Option I elect for.

 Diet starts… tomorrow!